 Please visit our online calendar

-for the most up-to-date information on museum closings.
+for the most up-to-date information on programs, events, and classes.

 The Gibbes Museum of Art presents 7 exhibitions each year, including an ongoing installation of The Charleston Story drawn from the museum's permanent collection.
 View a list of current and upcoming exhibitions.

 Complimentary Cell Phone Audio Tour is available with paid admission.
 Use your own cell phone to access in-depth information about the museum collection and specific objects on view.

 The museum offers lectures, classes, tours, and events for all ages and interests.
 Visit our online calendar to learn about upcoming events, and to purchase tickets or register for events.

 Docent-Led Tours are offered every Friday at 2:30 p.m.

 Art Discovery Walking Tours are held by request/appointment ($20 includes tour and museum admission).
 Participants view artistic treasures at the Gibbes and then walk in the footsteps of the artists who created them.
 This 2-hour tour highlights the many historic sites that have inspired artists for centuries.
 Reservations should be made through Old Charleston Walking Tours at http://www.oldcharlestontours.com or call 843-568-0473.